MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Entries.md

 > be used to filter by property name.
 These parameters refer to registry keys, which are item
 > paths and not registry entries, which are item properties.

 Another option is to use the `reg.exe` command line tool.
-For help with reg.exe, type `reg.exe /?` at a command prompt.
+For help with `reg.exe`, type `reg.exe /?` at a command prompt.
 To find the **DevicePath** entry, use `reg.exe` as shown in the following
 command: